 Getting into the amps that have a little more power and some more features, we’re looking at the Blackstar FLY3 Mini, which is a super sleek-looking solid-state amp with a 3-inch speaker that is capable of a lot of neat stuff for under $100.

-Right off the bat, you’ve probably noticed that this is a 3-watt mini amp, which is a step up from the others we talked about so far.
-It’s also the first one to introduce effects; in addition to the basic controls, this small Blackstar amp also offers you a delay knob, which I think is a really nice touch.
+You’ve probably noticed that this is a 3-watt mini amp, which is a step up from the others we talked about so far.
+It’s also the first one to introduce effects; besides the basic controls, this small Blackstar amp also offers you a delay knob, which I think is a nice touch.

 You also get two channels – a clean and overdrive, and I also think it’s really cool that this little amp has the ability to let you connect an extension speaker if you choose to, which are sold separately.